kleinfreund/reverse-iterable-map/README.md

 const map = new ReverseIterableMap();
 ```

-For more usage examples, have a look at [kleinfreund.github.io/reverse-iterable-map](https://kleinfreund.github.io/reverse-iterable-map).
+For more usage examples, clone the repository and run:

-You can also run the examples locally after cloning the repository:

 ```shell
 npm install && npm run examples
 ```

+Then, open `http://127.0.0.1:8080` in your browser.